Fulton station

 Fulton station is an Amtrak intercity train station in Fulton, Kentucky, near the Purchase Parkway and Highway 51.
 The station is a flag stop on the City of New Orleans route, served only when passengers have tickets to and from the station.

 This is an unstaffed station; there is no agent and no assistance.
 The previous station house was torn down by the Illinois Central Gulf Railroad in 1979.
+Fulton County Transit Authority provides demand-response service from Fulton station to neighboring counties.

-The tracks used were once part of the Illinois Central Railroad system, and are now owned by the CN.
+The tracks used were once part of the Illinois Central Railroad system, and are now owned by the Canadian National Railway.